Element84/terraform-aws-stac-server/CONTRIBUTING.md

   - Needed if updating the default, built-in stac-server version
 - terraform-docs
   - Installing pre-commit enables you to `pre-commit run terraform-docs-go --all-files` to update documentation.
 For a little more control, directly install terraform-docs and use `terraform-docs .` at the root of this repo.
 For parity with our CICD tests, install the version of terraform-docs denoted in .pre-commit-config.yaml
-- tflint
-  - pre-commit enables `pre-commit run terraform_tflint --all-files`.
-For more control, direclty install tflint and use `tflint --recursive` at the root of this repo.
-For parity with out CICD tests, install the version of tflint denoted in .github/workflows/reusable-precommit.yml

 **Updating the Default, Built-In stac-server Version**